josdejong/mathjs/docs/reference/functions/unit.md

 # Function unit

 Create a unit.
-Depending on the passed arguments, the function will create and return a new math.type.Unit object.
+Depending on the passed arguments, the function will create and return a new math.Unit object.
 When a matrix is provided, all elements will be converted to units.